15 December 2021 Update

 Go to bed on time

 Going to bed at a reasonable time means getting the exact amount of hours sleep that you need to function healthily before you wake up.
-Personally, I require 8 – 9 hours of sleep so I aim to be asleep at 09:00pm and awake at 05:30am.
+Because, I require 8 – 9 hours of sleep so I aim to be asleep at 09:00pm and awake at 05:30am.
 If for some reason I don’t get to bed on time (It happens) at the very worst I will get 7hours of sleep.

 Eventually if you stick with waking up at the same time every day your body will tell you when you need to go to sleep.